Attenborough Class

 Reminders:

-- PE days are Thursday and Friday for this half term.
+● P.E days are Monday and Friday for this half term.

 We look forward to seeing the children progress and become successful learners throughout year 3.